Admin368/ElectroSys/README.md

 # ElectroSys

-Open Source UI for Voiting System animated and everything :)
+Open Source UI for an Online Voting System animated and everything :)